Giskard-AI/giskard/docs/open_source/testset_generation/index.md

 pip install "giskard[llm]"
 ```

-To use the RAG testset generation and evaluation tools, you need to have an OpenAI API key.
+To use the RAG test set generation and evaluation tools, you need to have an OpenAI API key.
 You can set it in your notebook
 like this:

 :::::::{tab-set}